webplatform/docs/tutorials/canvas_texteffects/index.md

  };
 </pre>

-From these examples you can see, using globalCompositeOperation, we can chain-effects together, producing more elaborate effects (utilizing masking and blending).
+From these examples you can see that, using globalCompositeOperation, we can chain effects together, producing more elaborate effects (utilizing masking and blending).
 The screen is your oyster! ;-)

 ==Spaceage&mdash;generative effects.==